new-age.

 love and remembrance - mythology describes this as the flower

-to battle, as he knelt to gather the tiny blue flowers he fell into
+going to battle, as he knelt to gather the tiny blue flowers

 |